groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-custom-filenames-rendering-archives/_index.md

 }
 ```

-## Implementation Guide

-Now, let's focus on specifying filenames when rendering archives to PDFs.

-### Specifying Filename When Rendering Archive Files

-This feature allows you to customize the output filename of your rendered PDF document.
-Here’s how:
+## How to Convert Archive to PDF with Custom Filenames

-#### Step 1: Define Output Directory and File Path
+### Step 1: Define Output Directory and File Path

-Start by setting up the output directory and file path using placeholders for easy customization:
+Set up the folder where the PDF will be saved.
+Using `Path` makes the code OS‑independent.

 ```java
 import java.nio.file.Path;